 4. Compare and contrast the approaches to research adopted by the anthropologist in this passage to the approaches to research used by one other anthropologist you have studied.
-Make reference to concepts, ethnographic material and theory in your answer.
+Make reference to concepts and ethnographic material in your answer.

 Here, candidates are expected to show an ability to think about the text with emphasis on the methodological and theoretical perspectives of the ethnographer as the focus on which such comparisons should be established.